-The main objective of the RODEO project is to propose lightweight robotized orbital drilling equipment as well as appropriate cutting tools and operating conditions, to enable to drill tightly spaced small diameter holes in aluminium with the control of induced residual stresses.
+The main objective of the RODEO project is to propose lightweight robotized orbital milling equipment as well as appropriate cutting tools and operating conditions, to enable drilling of tightly spaced small diameter holes in aluminium with the control of induced residual stresses.

 This will be accomplished by: